MSLNZ/equipment-register-schema/tools/README.md

 The XML Schema Definition for an Equipment Register does not validate _everything_.
-For example, it validates that the `sha256` checksum value of a file has the correct checksum length and that the checksum only contains the allowed alphanumeric characters, but the Schema does not validate that the checksum value is correct for the file.
+For example, it validates that the `sha256` checksum value of a file has the correct checksum length and that the checksum only contains the allowed alphanumeric characters, but, the Schema does not validate that the checksum value is correct for the file.
-For these additional-validation steps, another tool must be used.
+For these additional validation steps, another tool must be used.

 The files in this `tools` directory may be used to provide additional validation mechanisms for various programming languages.